-- Pillar 1 specifies the minimum capital requirements that firms are required to meet for credit, market and operational risk; - Pillar 2 sets out a supervisory review process that requires a firm to carry out an overall assessment of the capital that is required to meet all of the risks to which the firm is exposed and whether any additional capital is required for risks that are not adequately covered by Pillar 1 (which is undertaken through the Internal Capital Adequacy Assessment Process (ICAAP)); and - Pillar 3 introduces public disclosure of qualitative and quantitative information and is designed to promote market discipline by providing market participants with information on a firm's capital, risk exposures and risk management processes and also requires certain disclosures on remuneration.
+- Pillar 1 specifies the minimum capital requirements that firms are required to meet for credit and market risks; - Pillar 2 sets out a supervisory review process that requires a firm to carry out an overall assessment of the capital that is required to meet all of the risks to which the firm is exposed and whether any additional capital is required for risks that are not adequately covered by Pillar 1 (which is undertaken through the Internal Capital Adequacy Assessment Process (ICAAP)); and - Pillar 3 introduces public disclosure of qualitative and quantitative information and is designed to promote market discipline by providing market participants with information on a firm's capital, risk exposures and risk management processes and also requires certain disclosures on remuneration.

-Financial & Risk Transaction Services Ireland Limited ("FRTSIL" or the "company") is authorised and regulated in the Republic of Ireland ("Ireland") by the Central Bank of Ireland ("CBI"); and is categorised as a €730k firm.
+Financial & Risk Transaction Services Ireland Limited ("FRTSIL" or the "Company") is authorised and regulated in the Republic of Ireland ("Ireland") by the Central Bank of Ireland ("CBI"); and is categorised as a €730k firm.
+FRTSIL is a wholly owned subsidiary of Refinitiv Limited (RL), itself, with effect from 29 January 2021, a wholly owned indirect subsidiary of London Stock Exchange Group plc, the parent entity of the London Stock Exchange Group of companies.